 On Feb 26, Bob posted a blog (see here) about the fact that Tom Rodgers of Grace Church in Wichita Falls, TX, taught on the Judgment Seat of Christ just a few days before he died.
-Bob spoke of the many years that Tom, along with Reggie Coe, had pastored the church, and that Tom had been a faithful servant in
+Bob spoke of the many years that Tom, along with Reggie Coe, had pastored the church, and that Tom

 A reader sent me an email about the passing of Pastor Tom Rodgers last year.
 Here is what he wrote: I believe you knew Tom Rodgers over in Wichita Falls, and I imagine you were aware of his passing recently.
-He and Reggie Coe were our pastors back in the early 1980s when we were stationed there
+He and Reggie Coe were our pastors back in the early 1980s when we were

 I received the following email: I understand the deadly consequences of unrepentant sin in this life.
 But I don’t get the idea of negative consequences at the Judgment Seat of Christ.
 What deadly consequences would there be?
 In 1 Cor 3:10-15 it sounds like any wood, hay, or stubble works will simply be burned up.